Lakeland offers many Student Development services to our students, including the following:

 Faculty advisors guide the development of students as they discover, clarify and work toward their educational and life goals.
 Academic advisors not only answer questions about campus resources, majors and course selection, but also assist in the development of strategies to help each student accomplish both short and long-term objectives.

 The mission of the Hayssen Academic Resource Center (HARC) is to address the academic support needs of the students, faculty, and staff of Lakeland University by providing information, skills training, and support in the areas of learning skills, critical thinking, information access, and assessment of students and their skills and competencies.

 Tutoring and Academic Support

-Our goal is to ensure the academic success of all Lakeland College students.
+Our goal is to ensure the academic success of all Lakeland University students.